 Has this happened to you before?

-I’m guessing it has, so I’m going to share with you what you’ve been missing regarding trends, how to understand them, and when to know what strategies to trade and what to avoid.
+I’m guessing it has, so I’m going to share with you what you’ve been missing regarding trend trading, how to understand it, and when to know what strategies to trade and what to avoid.

 The Most Critical Point to Know When Trading Trends: Learn to Identify the Type of Trend You Are In

-Before you can decide what strategy to get in with trend, you have to understand the type of trend you are in.
+Before you can decide what forex trend trading strategy to use, you have to understand the type of trend you are in.
 If you don’t understand the trend and price action underlying it, you’ll be looking to ‘trade from value‘ in a pullback when a breakout strategy is what you need to get in and profit.

 On the flip side of this, you may be looking to trade a breakout, only to find yourself getting stopped out when you should have been looking for a pullback setup.